davedub/handlepack/readme.md

 `npm run dev`

-There is no web server hooked up to this, just checking to see how pre-compiled assets work in Webpack, with mixed results (so far) using Handlebars instead of default.
+No web server hooked up to this, just checking to see how CSS (PostCSS and Sass) and JS is pre-compiled in Webpack, using [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) and [Handlebars-Loader](https://github.com/pcardune/handlebars-loader).